 (e) That a certified copy of a resolution with a secretary's certificate that the persons who signed the lease or sublease were authorized to do so must be provided.

 (f) That the lease provision is consistent with the series II lease agreements and attachment A of the agreement and clearly stated that the property is to be leased for a minimum of fifteen years.

-(9) The department may participate in the cost or value of real property to be used for developmental disability facilities.
+(9) The department may participate in the cost or value of real property to be used for capital facilities.
 Such property may include land only or land with existing buildings thereon which is to be purchased.

-(a) All real property proposed as a project site shall be evaluated by the department as applicable to cost adaptability for renovation, programmatic suitability, economic suitability, and ability or potential to meet applicable building and fire codes, licensure, and department or other governmental requirements.
-The department shall evaluate and approve or disapprove all proposed project sites.
-Approval or disapproval of all project sites shall also be based on consideration, without limitation thereto, of the following criteria:
+(a) All real property proposed as a project site shall be evaluated by the department as applicable to cost adaptability for renovation, programmatic suitability, economic feasibility, and ability or potential to meet applicable building and fire codes, licensure, and department or other governmental requirements and with consideration of the following criteria for construction project sites:

 (i) Location, including sociological and demographic considerations of area and access to site;

 (iii) Cost of property, including comparison of similar property in the area;